 2 tablespoons finely ground sunflower seeds (we grind the seeds in the same coffee bean grinder we use for our flax seeds)

-1/4 cup almonds, chopped (for nut allergies replace with pumpkin, sunflower seeds or raisins)
+3/4 cup pecans, chopped (walnuts and/or almonds may be used, for nut allergies replace with pumpkin, sunflower seeds or raisins)

 1 Tablespoon ground cinnamon